Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 Capital One considers all cardholders for credit line increases — though you can reject an increase if you want to — after five months of on-time payments.
 Spending limit increases won’t require an additional deposit.
 Capital One is among the best secured credit card issuers out there.

-Like all secured credit cards, the Discover it® Secured Credit Card requires a refundable security deposit for approval, with your deposit amount matching your spending limit.
+Like all secured credit cards, the The secured Chime Visa® Credit Card requires a refundable security deposit for approval, with your deposit amount matching your spending limit.

-This card is a good choice for a low-limit secured card — especially when you consider the ability to earn cash back on every purchase you make.
+This card is a good choice for a low-limit secured card — especially when you consider the ability to earn cash back on everyday purchases.

-Keep in mind that your security deposit will be refunded when you close your account, as long as the account remains in good standing with no outstanding balance.
-If you cancel your card while you have a balance, the issuer may deduct the money you owe from your deposit before refunding any remaining funds.
+Remember, your security deposit will be refunded when you close your account, provided the account is in good standing with no unpaid balance.
+If you cancel your card while carrying a balance, the issuer might deduct what you owe from your deposit before returning the remaining funds.

 Best Prepaid Low-Limit Credit Cards